skyzh/canvas_grab/README.md

 ## Configuration

-You may set the following options in `config.toml`.
+You may configure canvas_grab in `config.toml`.
 You can edit `config.toml` with your favourite text editor.
+Refer to `config.example.toml` or `config.example.zh-hans.toml`
+for documentation.

 ## Features

-- **All CanvasLMS-based sites supported** Just specify Canvas endpoint in config.
+- **All Canvas-based sites are supported** Just specify Canvas endpoint in config.
 - **Auto Checkpoint** A file will only be downloaded once.
 And the program will update the file if there's any update on Canvas.
 - **Extension and Size Filter** You can specify maximum allowed file size.
 You may also filter files by extension.
 - **Auto Retrying** If your network connection is not stable, the program will automatically retry downloading.
 You may interrupt at any time.